 People belonging to different walks of life were living near or far from bazaars.
 Bazaars were either too live or too dead quarters of a city at various times or occasions.

-Knowing all above said information is not enough to come to feel the life inside bazaars.
+Knowing all the above-said information is not enough to come to feel life inside bazaars.
 We need to know:

 Social Aspects of Iranian Bazaars